concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - **The Good**:
     - Greately reduces the code complexity.
     - Removes tight coupling of components.
-    - Act's as documentation on actions your components depend on.
+    - Acts as documentation on actions your components depend on.
 - **The Bad**:
     - Requires more boilerplate code.